 To help you make a decision, let us shed some light on the pros and cons of living in a travel trailer full-time.

 In this economy, it is a real challenge to afford to live in a stick and brick or a normal house.
-Full-time living in an RV would only cost you a couple of hundred dollars.
-Of course, you have to spend on gas, wood, and other utilities, but it is affordable than living in a normal-sized house.
+Full-time living in an RV would only cost you a fraction of a city apartment.
+Of course, you have to spend on gas, wood, and other utilities, but it is affordable living.

 If you categorize yourself as an explorer or a traveler and don’t want to be confined in one place, then an RV or a trailer should be your pick.
 As you are always on wheels, you can easily move from one place to another.